cwRichardKim/RKCardView/README.md

 RKCardView
 ==========
-Beautiful Twitter / Facebook style cards
+Beautiful Twitter / Facebook style cards (built with [@JaredTMoskowitz](https://twitter.com/jaredtmoskowitz))

 This is a **template** for making beautiful cards

 ###Example
+This is an example of a project that uses the repo

 ![Example](http://i.imgur.com/YVaSExwl.png)

 ##Standard Template:
-This is what the repo looks like with just 2 example photos
+This is what you get.
+It starts with 2 defaukt example photos (of me)

 ![template](http://i.imgur.com/eANlJjKl.png)

-##Responsive!
+##Responsive Design!
 Change the size and the card responds in turn

 ![responsive](http://i.imgur.com/PIf6ruXl.png)